jasonknight/gopress/docs.md

 ```go
 func (o *CommentMeta) FindByCommentId(_findByCommentId int64) ([]*CommentMeta, error)
 ```
-FindByCommentId dynamic finder for comment_id -> []*CommentMeta,error Generic
-and programatically generator finder for CommentMeta
+FindByCommentId searchs against the primary key comment_id and will return []*CommentMeta,error This method is a programatically generated finder for CommentMeta

 ```go